muzy/MicroMoody/README.md

 There are several types of commands:

 ### command 0 ..
-63 (set mode of operation)

-The red, green and blue bytes are "don't care" unless a command is marked `RGB`.

-*   0: steady `RGB` light
-*   1: rainbow colors, hard transitions
-*   2: random colors, hard transitions
-*   3: `RGB` color, blink on/off
-*   4: steady light, fade to specified `RGB` color
-*   5: rainbow colors, fading transitions
-*   6: random colors, fading transitions
-*   7: `RGB` color, fade on/off
-*  63: Run animation.
-It will start in slot 1 and end in the slot last set (see also below)

-modes 8 to 62 are reserved for further blink / fade modes.

-### command 64 ..
 127 (animation sequences)

-*  64: Save `RGB` + delay in animation slot 1
+*  0: Save `RGB` + delay in animation slot 1
 * ...
-* 127: Save `RGB` + delay in animation slot 64
+* 111: Save `RGB` + delay in animation slot 112
+* 112: run animation.
+It will start in slot 1 and end in the slot last set.
+* 113: reserved
+* ...
+* 119: reserved

-For instance, to set a steady red pulse, you can transmit (in hex) `40 10 ff 00 00 ff ff`, `41 10 50 00 00 ff ff`.
+For instance, to set a steady red pulse, you can transmit (in hex) `00 10 ff 00 00 ff ff`, `01 10 50 00 00 ff ff`.
 This will make the animation run in slot 1 -> slot 2 -> slot 1 -> ....

-Note that this does not start the animation yet, use `3f XX XX XX XX ff ff` for that.
+Note that this does not start the animation yet, use `70 XX XX XX XX ff ff` for that.
 Also note that the upper bound of the current sequence is determined by the last animation command.
-So if you send `40 ...`, `41 ...`, `42 ...`, `40 ...`, the animation run will be slot 1 -> slot 1 -> slot 1 -> .... (i.e. a steady color).
+So if you send `00 ...`, `01 ...`, `02 ...`, `00 ...`, the animation run will be slot 1 -> slot 1 -> slot 1 -> .... (i.e. a steady color).

 Refer to example/\*/rgbpulse for a more sophisticated example.

 ### command 128 ..
 239

 reserved

 ### command 240 ..
 255 (EEPROM)